rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 ### Project Management

 This project is implemented solely.
 As this project has 4 phases, they were divded as follows.
-This might slightly change as assignments and exams of other courses might interfare.
+The inital schedule might slightly change as assignments and exams of other courses might interfare.

 **Phase 1 - Definition and Planning (Week 13-14)**
+- Defining the user personas, use cases and flow of the application.
+- Implementing the initlal UI design using Figma (wireframes, layout, color scheme).
+- Planning Information Architecture and Technical Design??
+- Planning the oveall schedule for the project and user testing of the application.

 **Phase 2 - Basic structure and main functionalities (Week 15-16)**
+- a
+- a
+- a

 **Phase 3 - Advanced features and optimization (Week 17-18)**
+- a
+- a
+- a

 **Phase 4 - Refinement & Presentation (Week 19-20)**
+- Debugging minor issues.
+- Checking and verifying the overall functions.
+- Improving UI if possible.
+- Preparing materials for the presentation (e.g., slides, demo, README).

 Some of the risks of this project should be noted.
 - **Falling behind schedule**: